PisethSun/Active-Directly-Lab/README.md

 Create a users - Note: write down the username and password Make sure choose the correct resource group (example: AD-LAB-vnet) Leave the subnet same and the rest are default
-- Make sure THE Region of the DC-01 and Client-01  in the same region and resource group and Vnet
+- Make sure THE Region of the DC-01 and Client-01  in the same region and resource group and Vnet ( Double check virtual network /subnet of both machine are the same).